Zer0CoolX/guacamole-install-rhel-7/README.md

 ./guac-install.sh
 ```
 Proceed with the prompts provided by the installer, see wiki for more details.

+## Customizing the Apache Guacamole login screen
+See this wiki post regarding [Customizing the Apache Guacamole Login Screen](https://github.com/Zer0CoolX/guacamole-install-rhel/wiki/Customizing-the-Apache-Guacamole-Login-Screen) for details on another repo of mine to accomplish this.

 ## Apache Guacamole install script menus and options example.
 This shows all menu options set by a user with the only exception being getting an SSL cert using LetsEncrypt.